Blog

 DISC vs Big Five: why four styles aren't enough

 DISC splits people into four styles with minimal peer-reviewed validation.
 Big Five offers five continuous dimensions with 50 years of evidence.
-Here is why.

-Dozens of free personality tests exist — only a few have real scientific backing.
+Dozens of free personality tests exist, only a few have real scientific backing.
 This 2026 ranking shows which Big Five tools are valid, and which are not.

-Personality and happiness: what Big Five research predicts about subjective wellbeing
+Personality and happiness: what Big Five research predicts

-Introversion and energy management: what the science actually says
+Introversion and energy management: the science

 Agile team personality: Conscientiousness predicts sprint reliability, Openness drives retrospective quality.
 Self-organisation is not personality-neutral.

-Work-life balance and personality: who struggles most — and why
+Work-life balance and personality: who struggles most

-Personality diversity in technical teams: why cognitive range matters
+Personality diversity in technical teams: cognitive range

-Product manager personality: what traits predict PM effectiveness?
+Product manager personality: what predicts effectiveness?

-PM personality traits that predict effectiveness: Vision for customer insight, Presence for influence, Discipline for delivery rigour.
+PM traits that predict effectiveness: Vision for customer insight, Presence for influence, Discipline for delivery rigour.
 Big Five, role by role.

 Procrastination and personality: the evidence